szidorpatrik/home-server/README.md

 ],
 ```

-Save the file and restart the Nextcloud container:
+In the [docker-compose.yml](./docker-compose.yml) uncomment the redis container, the `environment` and `depends_on` sections which mentions redis.

+Restart nextcloud:

 ```sh
 docker compose restart nextcloud